-To satisfy the VCMI Claims Code, companies must annually publicly disclose the number of CCP-approved credits retired that the company applied towards the VCMI Claim.
-If a company is already contractually committed to purchasing carbon credits not approved by ICVCM, or if CCP-approved credits are unavailable, the company shall use either of these two interim approaches to demonstrate procurement of high-quality credits:
+To satisfy the VCMI Claims Code, companies shall annually publicly disclose the number of CCP-labelled credits retired that the company applied towards the VCMI Claim.
+If a company is already contractually committed to purchasing carbon credits not approved by ICVCM, or if CCP-labelled credits are unavailable, the company shall use either of these two interim approaches to demonstrate procurement of high-quality credits:

-- Option 1: Purchase and retire credits included in the ICAO document CORSIA Eligible Emission Units approved for the 2021-2023 Compliance Period (Pilot Phase) or the 2024-2026 Compliance Period (First Phase), pending assessment by the ICVCM.
-Once an activity type has been assessed by the ICVCM, only CCP-approved credits shall be purchased and retired.
-Any CORSIA Eligible Emission Units retired before assessments are made by the ICVCM for a given activity type will contribute toward meeting a VCMI Claim in a given year. - Option 2: Disclose how its existing carbon credit due diligence processes align with ICVCM's CCPs.
-For VCMI Claims made prior to January 1, 2026, companies may disclose how their due diligence process for identifying credits of sufficient quality and integrity aligns with all the 10 CCPs, (e.g. Company XYZ's due diligence process for carbon credits purchased aligns with principles 1-10 by assessing ....).
+Option 1: Purchase and retire credits included in the ICAO document CORSIA Eligible Emission Units approved for the 2021-2023 Compliance Period (Pilot Phase) or the 2024-2026 Compliance Period (First Phase), pending assessment by the ICVCM.
+Once a methodology has been assessed by the ICVCM, following its Assessment Framework, only CCP-labelled credits shall be retired.
+This framework, which assesses credit quality at the carbon crediting program and carbon credit category level, is underpinned by the ICVCM's CCPs.
+Any CORSIA Eligible Emission Units from these compliance periods that have been retired before assessments are made by the ICVCM for a given methodology will contribute toward meeting a VCMI Claim in a given year.

+- Option 2: Disclose how its existing carbon credit due diligence processes align with ICVCM's CCPs.
+For VCMI Claims made prior to January 1, 2026, companies may disclose how their due diligence process for identifying credits of sufficient quality and integrity aligns with all the 10 CCPs, (e.g. Company XYZ's due diligence process for carbon credits retired aligns with principles 1-10 by assessing).
 If the company's due diligence process does not incorporate all 10 of the CCPs, the company cannot make a VCMI Claim.
-This public disclosure will need to take the form of a statement included in a company's annual or sustainability report, or any other company controlled public disclosure method.

-Shall have transitioned to purchasing and retiring CCP-Approved credits only for VCMI Claims made on or after January 1, 2026, to satisfy the VCMI Claims Code.
+This public disclosure will need to take the form of a statement included in a company's annual or sustainability report, or any other company controlled public disclosure method. - Shall have transitioned to purchasing and retiring CCP-labelled credits only for VCMI Claims made on or after January 1, 2026,3 to satisfy the VCMI Claims Code.
 As of this date, no further public disclosure of alignment to the 10 CCPs will be accepted.
-Option 2 represents a logical transition and path towards ramping up high-quality credits in the form of CCP-approved credits in the coming years.
+Option 2 represents a logical transition and path towards ramping up high-quality credits in the form of CCP-labelled or Article 6.4 credits in the coming years.

 Limited assurance over this metric may be required in the future to align with the upcoming regulatory disclosure frameworks.
-However, VCMI does not currently require third party assurance over this information.
+However, VCMI does not currently require third-party assurance over this information.

-Should changes within FC1 (calculation of scopes 1, 2, and 3) occur that require recalculation of this metric, then the recalculation should be made and publicly disclosed.
+Should changes within Foundational Criterion 1 (calculation of scope 1, scope 2, and scope 3) occur that require recalculation of this metric, then the recalculation should be made and publicly disclosed.